Disclaimer

 Bernese Mountain Dogs’ Pros and Cons

 Having a dog with a long-haired coat comes with a price.
-Bernese are frequent shedders, and you cannot buy a Berner without buying a vacuum to clean after him, which is another downside of owning this breed.
+Bernese are frequent shedders, and you cannot buy a Bernese Mountain Dog without buying a vacuum to clean after him, which is another downside of owning this breed.

-If you are a clean freak and cannot stand hair strands in different corners of your house, Bernese mountain dogs may not be the right choice for you as they shed like crazy, especially around fall and spring.
+If you are a clean freak and cannot stand hair strands in different corners of your house, Bernese Mountain Dogs may not be the right choice as they shed like crazy, especially around fall and spring.

-Besides shedding, you also need to trim their nails and clean their ears regularly.
-Apart from that, Berneses do not have uptight personalities; rather, they have an easy-going attitude, and they are not high maintenance.
+Besides shedding, you must trim their nails and clean their ears regularly.
+Apart from that, Berneses do not have uptight personalities; they have an easy-going attitude and are not high maintenance.

 If Bernese is an apartment dog is one of the most frequently asked questions.